-Learning to Learn Online is the result of the collaborative work of the KPU Learning Centres team.
 This resource would not be possible without the contributions of the following individuals:

-- Alice Macpherson, who developed many of the Learning Aids that provided foundational content for the material in this book.
-The workshop content on teamwork depends heavily on the learning resources she created. - Rawia Inaim and Graeme Robinson-Clogg, who created many of the educational graphics and worksheets found in these materials. - Adam Vincent, who developed many of the time management materials and interactive exercises. - Emily Tan, who recorded many of the videos included in these materials and served as a reviewer. - Kim Tomiak, for her work reviewing the book and valuable suggestions on presenting the Community of vi • KWANTLEN POLYTECHNIC UNIVERSITY LEARNING CENTRES, CHRISTINA PAGE, AND ADAM VINCENT
+- Christina Page, editor of Learning to Learn Online at KPU - Alice Macpherson, who developed many of the Learning Aids that provided foundational content for the material in this book.
+The workshop content on teamwork depends heavily on the learning resources she created. - Rawia Inaim and Graeme Robinson-Clogg, who created many of the educational graphics and worksheets found in these materials. - · Adam Vincent, who developed many of the time management materials and interactive exercises. - Emily Tan, who recorded many of the videos included in these materials and served as a reviewer. - Kim Tomiak, for her work reviewing the book and valuable suggestions on presenting the Community of Inquiry model.

-Inquiry model.

-- Marti Alger, who developed many of the Learning Aids that provided foundational content, and contributed to the initial resource development content. - Wajeeha Rahman, who reviewed the materials and provided key insights from a student perspective. - Mustafa Mohammed, who created accessible alternatives for some learning activities. - Leeann Waddington and Laurel Tien, who helped to shape the initial structure of the resource, and piloted these materials in their classes.

-Thanks also to the KPU Open Education Resources Grant, and Rajiv Jhangiani, for support in creating these materials.
+- Marti Alger, who developed many of the Learning Aids that provided foundational content, and contributed to the initial resource development content. - Wajeeha Rahman, who reviewed the materials and provided key insights from a student perspective. - \cdot Mustafa Mohammed, who created accessible alternatives for some learning activities. - Leeann Waddington and Laurel Tien, who helped to shape the initial structure of the resource, and piloted these materials in their classes. - KPU Open Education Resources Grant, and Rajiv Jhangiani, for support in creating these materials.